-The “Shmira Initiative” aims to change camp culture on all levels, implementing a shift in staff programming, training, policy and enforcement around issues of gender, sex and power.
+The “Shmira Initiative” aims to make camps safe, healthy, and respectful model communities.
 Shmira, in Hebrew and in the vernacular of Jewish summer camp, means guard duty, embodying the social and individual responsibility every community member has to ensure a safe environment.

 - Providing resources and training to camp directors and boards concerning policies for preventing and confronting sexual harassment in the workplace

 - Creating programs and materials to change camp culture and language around sexuality and gender expression